blackboard/anthologydevdocs/docs/blackboard/caliper/metric-profiles.md

 - Grade

 The specification defines a number of tool-specific profiles as well.
-An example of this is the MediaEvent, which Anthology worked closely with Kaltura to implement in the context of the Kaltura LTI integration.
+An example of this is the MediaEvent, which Blackboard worked closely with Kaltura to implement in the context of the Kaltura LTI integration.

 ## JSON Syntax